vishal230400/eRUPT_Tasks/task3/README.md

 ## Understand transaction conflict:
 ```
-- Create a class TransactionConflict.java and use it for this sub-task
+- Create a class tx_conflict.c and use it for this sub-task
 - Store any arbitrary 2 key-value pairs in the database.
 Denote the keys as K1 and K2.
 - Start a transaction T1 to read K1 and update the value of K2
 - Start a transaction T2 to read K2 and update the value of K1